Regular models of modular curves in prime level over ${\mathbb Z}_p^{\mathrm{ur}}$: Regular models for split Cartan structures

+\begin{rema} {\rm{Again Theorem~\ref{thSgrossier} also applies to give regular models for all $p\geq 5$, but we have excluded primes $p\leq 11$ from its statement because of the non-minimality of our regular model with normal crossings for those primes.
+But $X_{\mathrm{s}} (p)$ is just a projective line if $p\leq 5$ (including $p=2, 3$); and for $p=7$ and $p=11$, the minimal regular model with normal crossings is obtained by contracting the central Igusa component (with multiplicity $p-1$).
+(See Remarks~\ref{petitsminimauxNsplit} and~\ref{petitsminimauxNsplit+}).}} \end{rema}

 \begin{proof} We now start from Theorem~4.3 of~\cite{EdixP20}.
 The only things to adapt with respect to the fine, rigidified case (Theorem~\ref{thS} above) is the situation at special points with extra automorphisms.
-Then the computations are essentially the same as those carried out in the proof of Theorem~\ref{thNSgrossier} above. $\Box$
+Then the computations are essentially the same as those carried out in the proof of Theorem~\ref{thNSgrossier} above.
+(Compare Figure~\ref{figureSgrossier} with Figure~\ref{figureNSgrossier}.) $\Box$

 \end{proof}